aminebeg/English-LMS/PLATFORM_FEATURES.md

 4. Mark some lessons as preview
 5. Create tests and questions
 6. Publish course
-7. Create a virtual classroom
-8. Start a live session

 **As Student**:
 1. Login as student@test.com